the-alex/mean-rep/presentation/presentation.md

 Finding principle eigenvectors of the covariance matrix.
   -There will always be a full set of eigenvectors because the covariance matrix is known to be symetric, therefore it cannot be defective.

+These principle eigenvectors represent the solutions to our original maximization problem.

+We arrange them in descending order based on their eigenvalues.

 ---